droideck/Curse-of-Strahd-Reloaded-PF2e-Rus/Акт III - Разорённая Земля/Arc Q - A Shining Beacon.md

 _An adventure for five 7th-level characters._

-In this arc, upon returning from Castle Ravenloft in [[Arc P - Ravenloft Heist]], the players learn that the Abbot of the Abbey of St. Markovia plans to seize Baroness Anna Krezkova’s heart before nightfall.
+In this arc, upon returning from Castle Ravenloft in [[Арка P - Налёт на Равенлофт]], the players learn that the Abbot of the Abbey of St. Markovia plans to seize Baroness Anna Krezkova’s heart before nightfall.
 Meanwhile, the mutated werewolf Kiril Stoyanovich hunts the players down, even as Commander Vladimir Horngaard gathers his revenant knights to execute a warrant for their deaths.
 Can the players redeem the Abbot, overthrow Kiril, and light the beacon of Argynvostholt—or will their efforts to return light to the Barovian valley come to a gruesome and bloody end?
 # Q1.
 Flight From Ravenloft
-Depending on their means of escape, players who flee from Castle Ravenloft following [[Arc P - Ravenloft Heist]] can attempt to rest for the night in a number of different locations.
+Depending on their means of escape, players who flee from Castle Ravenloft following [[Арка P - Налёт на Равенлофт]] can attempt to rest for the night in a number of different locations.
 ## Q1a.
 The Teleportation Brazier
 Players who escape Castle Ravenloft via the teleportation brazier in <span class="citation">K78.
 Brazier Room (p.
-82)</span> can teleport to the locations described in [[Arc P - Ravenloft Heist#P11e.
+82)</span> can teleport to the locations described in [[Арка P - Налёт на Равенлофт#P11e.
 Brazier Room|Arc P - Ravenloft Heist]].
 From there, they can find shelter as follows:

 ***Village of Barovia.*** If the players teleport to the graveyard in the village of Barovia, Ismark Kolyanovich is happy to let them rest in the guest rooms of the burgomaster's mansion.
 Though surprised to learn that Ireena has joined the players in their quest to defeat Strahd, he is comforted by the fact that Ireena has grown in strength, confidence, and will through her time at the players' side.